 As the world becomes more and more digital, healthcare is no exception.
-In fact, it may be one of the most important sectors to go digital, as the health and well-being of billions of people are at stake.
+It may be one of the most important sectors to go digital, as the health and well-being of billions of people are at stake.
 Healthcare software development companies are crucial to helping this transition happen, as they create the software that makes everything from diagnosis to treatment possible.

 What trends are shaping healthcare software development?
 Here are the 21 most important ones:

-In recent years, there has been a shift from provider-centred to patient-centred care.
-This means that healthcare organisations are increasingly focused on meeting the needs of patients and providing them with the best possible care experience.
-As a result, there is a growing demand for healthcare software development companies that can provide solutions that help organisations deliver patient-centred care.
+In recent years, there has been a shift from provider-centered to patient-centered care.
+This means that healthcare organizations are increasingly focused on meeting the needs of patients and providing them with the best possible care experience.
+As a result, there is a growing demand for healthcare software development companies that can provide solutions that help organizations deliver patient-centered care.

 2. Rise of value-based care: